Searching for details:

 The arriving Soviet missile regiments had no construction personnel with them, therefore they had to rely entirely on their own engineering service and regular soldiers.
 (590)

-By the end of September, a group high-ranking RVSN officials led by Lt.
+By the end of September, a group of high-ranking RVSN officials led by Lt.
 General A. S. Butsky flew in to Cuba on a routine commercial flight and inspected the missile division.

 On September 16, at 15:00, the Indigirka vessel retrofitted with two 37-millimeter anti-aircraft guns with 1,200 rounds of ammunition left the Soviet port of Severomorsk carrying 160 nuclear charges.
 The loading of the special cargo was conducted by officers of the central nuclear base under protection of KGB security personnel.
 The captain of the ship learned about his destination only near Farer Island, upon opening of a special envelope.